Castleford Riverside

 Riverside East

 We’re reviewing this project as we’ve not yet acquired all the buildings needed to complete it.
-That’s because some of the businesses haven’t yet been unable to find alternative premises that meet their needs.
+That’s because some of the businesses haven’t yet been able to find alternative premises that meet their needs.
 So, we’re considering the different options available.
+All buildings now to be acquired are close to completion.

 Timeline